 HISTORY OF THE HAYWOOD COUNTY PUBLIC LIBRARY

-1891 Waynesville women started the Waynesville Library.
-The first stockholders meeting was in WB Ferguson’s Law Office on Main Street.
+1891 Waynesville women started the Waynesville Library with the first stockholders' meeting held at WB Ferguson’s Law Office on Main Street.
 Each stockholder paid $5.
 The first president was Captain Alden Howell.
 The library was supported by teas, suppers, bazaars, and annual subscriptions.
 The Waynesville Library bought the empty rock building (formerly the bank) on Main Street with subscriptions.

 1915 The Canton Woman’s Club formed a library in Canton, raising needed money with teas, bazaars, suppers, and public subscriptions.

 1934 The Depression forced a brief closing of the Waynesville Library, but it was reopened through use of Works Progress Administration (WPA) funds.

 1943 The Waynesville library organized on a county-wide basis.
 Commissioners appointed to the Board of Trustees: Colonel J. Harden Howell, Chairman, Mrs. Troy Leatherwood, George A. Brown, Jr., Hilda Way Gwyn, Glenn Palmer, and Mrs. HA Helder.

 1944 The Haywood County Public Library hired its first professional librarian, Margaret Johnston.